r09g/iadc/README.md

 ```
 Generate a netlist, run NGSPICE simulation, and view the waveforms by clicking the buttons on the top-right corner of the XSCHEM GUI.

+For post-layout simulation, this was done using Cadence Virtuoso and Spectre simulator with the closed-source S130 PDK.
+To run these simulations, the LVS extracted SPICE netlist and layout GDS need to be imported into Cadence Virtuoso.
+There are several changes that need to be performed to the netlist and layout.
+See `verification/post_layout_sim_readme.txt` for details.

 ### Digital

 To run the digital flow, create a virtual environment (only needs to be done once)